-UC Summer Fee Grant: Undergraduate students may be eligible for a UC Summer Fee Grant.
-Your UC Summer Fee Grant eligibility is based on the number of units you are enrolled in and your financial need as determined by your Expected Family Contribution (EFC) from your 2016-17 FAFSA.
-For more information about UC Summer Fee Grants, please review Summer Aid Frequently Asked Questions.
-These grants can only apply to your course and campus fees and will not be refunded to you.
-NOTE: Summer Fee Grant eligibility is based on the availablity of funds at the time of awarding.
+Qualifying undergraduate students may be eligible for a UC Summer Fee Grant.
+UC Summer Fee Grant eligibility is based on the number of units in which you are enrolled and your financial need as determined by your Expected Family Contribution (EFC) from your 2017-18 FAFSA.
+UC Summer Fee Grants are fee paying awards and only apply towards your course and campus fees.
+NOTE: Summer Fee Grant eligibility is based on the availability of funds at the time of awarding.
 If Summer Fee Grant funds are exhausted, you may not be awarded a Fee Grant, even if you meet eligibility requirements.

 We encourage graduate students to contact the Graduate Division or their academic department with questions about fellowships, departmental awards, fee waivers, and fee remissions.

 If you did not accept the maximum amount of Federal Direct Loans in the 2017-18 academic year and you are enrolled in at least 6 units for summer, you may be offered Federal Direct Loans for summer.
 Federal Direct Subsidized and Unsubsidized Loan amounts are based on whatever remaining eligibility you have leftover from the academic year.
 If eligible, they will be included in your summer award package.

 If your parents had a PLUS loan during the academic year, and want to borrow a PLUS loan during the summer, a new application is required.
 A new application can be completed online at studentloans.gov.

 For Graduate students, you will be offered a PLUS loan as part of your summer financial aid awards, if eligible.
 The loan can then be accepted on Cal Central, just like in the academic year.